wp-plugins/openid/readme.txt

 == Changelog ==

+= version 3.2.2 =
+ - fix problems when using non-index.php permalinks with non-apache web servers
+ - ensure that show_on_front option is not empty
+ - function name typo (props: gunemalli)
+ - fix deprecated pass-by-reference call in php-openid library (props: jschuur)
+ - fix UI bug on registration form with IE browsers (props: oledole)
+ - UI tweaks to better match WP 2.7
+ - update a few strings for localization and POT file

 = version 3.2.1 =
  - patch php-openid library to fix XRDS handling (thanks Mike Jones for helping find this)